apache/druid/docs/ingestion/native-batch.md

 The S3 input source is splittable, meaning it can be used by the [Parallel task](#parallel-task).
 In this case each `index_parallel` task reads one or more objects.

-Objects to ingest can be specified as:
+Specify objects to ingest as either:

 - a list of S3 URI strings or
 - a list of S3 location prefixes